Hackberry, Arizona

 Hackberry is an unincorporated community and census-designated place (CDP) in Mohave County, Arizona, United States.
-It is located on Arizona State Route 66 (former U.S. Route 66) 28 mi northeast of Kingman.
-Hackberry has a post office which as of 2015 served 68 residential mailboxes with ZIP code 86411.
+It is located on State Route 66 (former U.S. Route 66) 28 mi northeast of Kingman.
+Hackberry once had a post office; as of 2015 the US Postal Service served 68 residential mailboxes in the town with ZIP code 86411.
 As of the 2020 census, Hackberry had a population of 103.

 History

 A former mining town, Hackberry takes its name from the Hackberry Mine which was named for a hackberry tree in a nearby spring.

 Prospector Jim Music helped develop the Hackberry Silver Mine in 1875.
 Mining of various metals developed the town, sending it from boom to bust based on fluctuating commodity prices.

 The Indianapolis Monroes Iron Clad Age of June 12, 1886, includes a brief article titled "They Changed the Minds of Several", referring to an educated miner from the area:

 "J.J.
 Watts writes from Hackberry, Arizona: 'The books you sent me last year have changed the minds of several to whom I loaned them.
 It is a pity that liberal books and papers cannot be more generally circulated and read.
 If they could be we should soon have more outspoken, honest men that would dare to speak their true sentiments.'"

 Based on an article taken from the July 24, 1909, edition of the Mohave County Miner out of Kingman, Arizona, J.J.
 Watts was an old prospector.
 Here is that article.

 "Some time ago the report was current in Kingman that Indians had killed an old prospector, in the Wallapai mountains, first burying the body and later burning up everything of an incriminating nature.
 The man was supposed to be J. J. Watts, who mined and prospected in the Music mountain range many years.
 William Grant, the Hackberry merchant, this week received a letter from B.F.
 Watts, of Marshall, Oklahoma, conveying the information that J.J.
 Watts died at Lander, Wyoming, last winter.
 The man who was killed by the Indians is believed to be a stranger that came to Kingman and was lured to the mountains by the Indians by a story of a lost mine that they had found in that section.
 The man was killed by Willietopsy and his sons, so it is reported by the other Indians."

 By 1919, infighting between the mine's owners had become litigation, and the ore was beginning to be depleted.
 The mine closed; Hackberry briefly almost became a ghost town.